-- "Greenhouse gas emissions" as well as - "Social and employee matters"
+"Greenhouse gas emissions" as well as

-are excluded.
+"Social and employee matters" are excluded.

-Information on the consideration of the main adverse impacts on sustainability factors can be found in the 'Periodic information on the financial products referred to in Article 8(1), (2) and (2a) of Regulation (EU) 2019/2088 and Article 6(1) of Regulation (EU) 2020/852' provided as part of year-end reporting or can be retrieved at Sustainability Related Disclosures - Deutsche Bank Luxembourg S.A. (deutschewealth.com).
+Information on the consideration of the main adverse impacts on sustainability factors can be found in the 'Periodic information on the financial products referred to in Article 8(1), (2) and (2a) of Regulation (EU) 2019/2088 and Article 6(1) of Regulation (EU) 2020/852' provided as part of year-end reporting or at https://deutschewealth.com/en/articles/sustainability-related-disclosures-db-luxembourg.html can be retrived.